ucsd-progsys/yunounderstand-data/README.md

 to the OCaml top-level.
 Each item in the list is an object containing:

 - `"in"`: a single definition sent to OCaml.
 - `"out"`: OCaml's response.
+We only captured the error responses, so this field will often be empty.
 - `"type"`: a classification of the response. `"scope"` indicates an unbound variable error, `"syntax"` a syntax error, and `"type"` a type error.
 The empty string implies there was no error.
+- `"min"`: a self-contained program with the **minimal** set of definitions.
+  This is extremely useful because the students were interacting with the OCaml **interpreter** rather than the compiler, and would send individual (groups of) definitions to the interpreter rather than compiling the entire file.
+Thus, we cannot expect the contents of the `"in"` field to constitute a complete, **closed** program.

-- `"min"`: in the case of a type error, this field will contain a **minimal** program that produces the same error.
-We were not always able to produce such a program, so this field will sometimes be empty.
+  We were not always able to produce such a minimal program, so this field will sometimes be empty.

 **NOTE:** the offsets into the body (`"cursor"`, `"start"`, and `"stop"`) are not always reliable, we have observed cases where they do not match up with the actual text that was sent to OCaml.

 Derived Data